cryogonal/SimliarSongRecommender/README.md

 ...
 ```

-5. will be added :D
+6. **will be added :D**

-6. **Run your bot:**
+7. **Run your bot:**
     - Open song_recommender.py
     - Run the script to start getting new songs to put into your playlists!

 Please use this bot however you'd like and tailor it to your personal experience!
-If you have any questions, feedback or suggestions, please feel free to reach out.
+If you have any questions, feedback, or suggestions, please feel free to reach out.